Kawanabe Kyōsai: Biography

 Living through the Edo period to the Meiji period, Kyōsai witnessed Japan transform itself from a feudal country into a modern state.
 Born at Koga, he was the son of a samurai.
 His first shock was at the age of nine when he picked up a human head separated from a corpse in the Kanda river.
 After working for a short time as a boy with ukiyo-e artist Utagawa Kuniyoshi, he received his formal artistic training in the Kanō school under Maemura Tōwa (前村洞和, ? – 1841), who gave him the nickname "The Painting Demon", but Kyōsai soon abandoned the formal traditions for the greater freedom of the popular school.
 During the political foment which produced and followed the revolution of 1867, Kyōsai attained a reputation as a caricaturist.
 His very long painting on makimono (a horizontal type of Japanese handscroll/scroll) "The battle of the farts" may be seen as a caricature of this foment.
 He was arrested three times and imprisoned by the authorities of the shogunate.
-Soon after the assumption of effective power by the Emperor, a great congress of painters and men of letters was held at which Kyōsai was present.
+Soon after the assumption of effective power by Emperor Meiji, a great congress of painters and men of letters was held at which Kyōsai was present.
 He again expressed his opinion of the new movement in a caricature, which had a great popular success, but also brought him into the hands of the police, this time of the opposite party.

+Kyōsai's collaboration with the writer Kanagaki Robun is said to have begun when Robun met the painter while writing an account of the 1855 Edo earthquake, the day after it struck; a sketch of a catfish by Kyōsai that accompanied Robun's text became Kyōsai's first single-sheet ukiyo-e woodblock print.
+Its commercial success led Robun to go on to produce a sequence of similar catfish images, known as namazu-e.
+Kyōsai's daughter, Kawanabe Gyōsui, went on to become a significant eccentric artist in the second half of the 19th century, teaching nihonga at Joshibi University and producing prints based on Edo-era paintings, triptychs paying homage to the style of Toyohara Chikanobu, and, in the 1930s, several kachō-ga (bird-and-flower paintings).